werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_docker_container.md

     ghcr.io/werf/werf:latest WERF_COMMAND
 ```

-### Linux kernel without rootless overlayfs and non-privileged container
+### Linux kernel without rootless OverlayFS and non-privileged container

-Disable seccomp and apparmor profiles and enable `/dev/fuse` in the container (so that `fuse-overlayfs` could work) in such case.
-Example command:
+In this case, disable the seccomp and AppArmor profiles and enable `/dev/fuse` in the container (so that `fuse-overlayfs` can work).
+Below is an example of a command that does this:

 ```shell
 docker run \